Future-proofing compliance

 - PRO Strategy & Formation: Advise on joining, navigating, or forming PROs and sub-PROs that align with your business goals.

-- Product & Packaging Guidance: Counsel on sustainable design, sourcing, and labeling to meet EPR and environmental justice standards.
+- Product & Packaging Guidance: Counsel on sustainable design, sourcing, and labeling to meet EPR and environmental standards.

 - Dispute Resolution: Represent clients in EPR-related litigation and enforcement actions.